 Sunscreen for lips

 The skin on your lips is very thin and contains very little melanin, which is the pigment that helps to protect your skin from the sun.
-This means that lips are very sensitive to the sun, and can easily become burnt.
-Due to this, choose a lip balm with an SPF like the Norwegian Formula® Lipcare SPF 20, so lips are protected.
+This means that lips are very sensitive to the sun, and can easily become burnt (even in winter or on cloudy days).
+Due to this, wear a lip balm with an SPF every day, like the Norwegian Formula® Lipcare SPF 20, so lips are protected.
 But remember, sun protection on your lips can wear off more quickly than elsewhere on your body, due to eating, talking and lip-licking.
 So, ensure that you reapply it regularly to maintain the protection.